 One Week Prior to Moving

-- Prepare some cleaning supplies and set aside your vaccuum.
+Prepare some cleaning supplies and set aside your vacuum.

 One to Two Days Prior to Moving